7stud/Programming-Erlang-Exercises-Solutions-Answers/Chapter 7/exercise 2.md

 > ...return a binary consisting of a 4-byte header *containing a number N*, followed by N bytes of data...

 In other words, the exercise wants us to get the number of bytes of the binary returned by `term_to_binary()`, put that number into 4 bytes of a result binary, then add the return value of `term_to_binary()` to the result binary.
-That way, the first 4 bytes will tell you how many bytes contain the Term that follows.
+That way, the first 4 bytes will tell you how many bytes contain the data that follows.

 Here's my solution:
 ```erlang